ingridgiany/movies-project-react/README.md

-# movies project react
+# Movies Project

-I created a project that displays the main films currently shown consuming an external API in for my ReactJS Course.
+Project that displays the main films currently shown consuming an external API.

-Visit the link to view → https://projeto-filme-reactjs.netlify.app/